blp100/kanban-task-management-web-app/README.md

     - First, I choose `useRadio` & `useRadioGroup` Chakra-UI hook to implement my navitem, but if I want it work propperly, I have to change the structure.
 So...
     - I try build my own hook and it works well.
     - So far, I'd like to implement dummydata on the Dashboard.
 But, after considering for a while, maybe I have to use Dynamic Router.
 In other words, I maybe need to change my layout.
 That's not a small chanllenge.
 I'll try it on tommorow.
+- 07.23
+    - Today's progress was a bit slow, as I spent most of my time reading Next.js documentation to figure out how to replace the code into Dynamic Router and Layout.
+However, I did manage to experiment and create another repository for trial and error.